-For the soldering surface immersion tin (chem.
-Sn) or ISn (immersion Tin), a 1 to 1.3 µm thin tin layer is deposited on the copper surfaces in a wet chemical process.
+For the solder surface electroless tin (chem.
+Sn) or ISn (Immersion Tin), a 0.8 to 1.4 µm thin tin layer is deposited on the copper surfaces in a wet chemical process.
 According to IPC-4554, this is ≥ 0.6 µm pure tin (usable tin).
 The tin layer forms a planar soldering surface and thus provides the prerequisite for very good solderability of Finepitch components.
 After deposition, an intermetallic compound (IMC) zone is formed.
 When stored properly, the PCB manufacturer provides a 9-month solderability warranty.
 Wetting of solder pads is evaluated in accordance with J-STD-003.
 Lack of wetting in the soldering process can be easily detected visually and by X-ray.

 Immersion tin is RoHS compliant and suitable for press-fit technology as well as special micro press-fit technology.
 On the other hand, this surface is unsuitable for any wire bonding processes.
-As a solder surface, electroless tin can be combined with an electroplated nickel-gold surface for connector contacts.
-Immersion tin is the only solder surface that can be refreshed on an industrial scale in the event of overlay or poor solderability.
+As a solder surface, electroless tin can be combined with an electroplated nickel/gold surface for connector contacts.
+Immersion tin and OSP (Organic Solderability Preservative) are the only solder surfaces that can be refreshed on an industrial scale in case of overlay or poor solderability.

 Addition of silver prevents whisker formation